hyferg/haskellonomy/README.md

 - stack install (compile to file) or ...
 - stack run (run the program) or ...
 - stack ghci (use the library interactively)

+## What can't this do yet

+Further extensions could be ...
+- Make it run on hairy balls.
+That is to say base manifolds that don't admit a global section of the tangent bundle
+- Add curvature to the equation
+- Link up generic associated bundles with right group action.
+- Link up associated vector bundles with reps of the right action.